Jalen Reeves-Maybin: Professional career

+Pre-draft

 Reeves-Maybin was one of 29 collegiate linebackers to attend the NFL Scouting Combine in Indianapolis, Indiana.
 He chose to only have measurements taken and met with teams due to a pre-existing shoulder injury.
 On March 31, 2017, Reeves-Maybin attended Tennessee's pro day and performed all of the positional and combine drills for scouts and team representatives from all 32 NFL teams, including five NFL defensive coordinators and Pittsburgh Steelers' head coach Mike Tomlin.
 At the conclusion of the pre-draft process, Reeves-Maybin was projected to be a sixth or seventh round pick by NFL draft experts and scouts.
 He was ranked the 23rd best outside linebacker prospect in the draft by NFLDraftScout.com.

-Detroit Lions
+Detroit Lions (first stint)

+2017

 The Detroit Lions selected Reeves-Maybin in the fourth round (124th overall) of the 2017 NFL Draft.
 He was the 11th linebacker chosen in 2017 and the second linebacker drafted by the Lions, behind first-rounder Jarrad Davis.

-2017 season

-On May 12, 2017, the Detroit Lions signed Reeves-Maybin to a four-year, $3.01 million contract with a signing bonus of $618,887.
+On May 12, 2017, the Lions signed Reeves-Maybin to a four-year, $3.01 million contract with a signing bonus of $618,887.

 Throughout training camp, he competed against Thurston Armbrister, Steve Longa, and Antwione Williams for a role as the backup outside linebacker.
 Head coach Jim Caldwell named Reeves-Maybin the backup weakside linebacker behind Tahir Whitehead to start the regular season.

-He made his professional regular season debut in the Detroit Lions' season-opening 35–23 victory over the Arizona Cardinals.
+He made his professional regular season debut in the Lions' season-opening 35–23 victory over the Arizona Cardinals.
 On September 18, 2017, he recorded two combined tackles in a 24–10 victory at the New York Giants.
-In Week 8, Reeves-Maybin collected five combined tackles while playing only 22 defensive snaps in the Lions' 20–15 loss to the Pittsburgh Steelers.
+In Week 8, Reeves-Maybin collected five combined tackles while playing only 22 defensive snaps in the Lions' 20–15 loss to the Steelers.
 Reeves-Maybin missed two games (Weeks 10–11) with an ankle injury.
 On December 10, 2017, he made a season-high six combined tackles, deflected a pass, and made assisted on his first career sack in the Lions' 24–21 victory at the Tampa Bay Buccaneers.
 He made his first career sack with teammate D. J. Hayden, as they both tackled quarterback Jameis Winston for a nine-yard loss.
 He finished his rookie season with 30 combined tackles (25 solo), two pass deflections, and was credited with a half a sack in 14 games and zero starts.
 Head coach Jim Caldwell was fired after the season although the Detroit Lions finished second in the NFC North with a 9–7 record.

-2018 season
+2018–2021

 In 2018, Reeves-Maybin played in nine games before being placed on injured reserve on December 5, with toe and neck injuries.

-2019 season

 In the 2019 season, Reeves-Maybin appeared in all 16 games and recorded 37 total tackles and one forced fumble.

-2020 season

 In the 2020 season, Reeves-Maybin appeared in all 16 games and recorded ten total tackles.